 Step 1: Earn Bachelor's Degree

 The first step toward becoming a photographer is to earn a bachelor's degree.
 Though a formal education may not be required, some photographers, particularly photojournalists and industrial and scientific photographers, need to complete bachelor's degree programs in photography.
-For those whose interests lean more toward art photography, technical proficiency and artistic ability is typically all that's required; however, many art and liberal arts colleges and universities offer courses in photographic design and composition.
+For those whose interests lean more toward art photography, technical proficiency and artistic ability are usually all that is required; however, many art and liberal arts colleges and universities offer courses in photographic design and composition.
 Aspiring photographers may want to consider completing a photography program in order to learn the necessary technical skills.
 These programs typically take 4 years to complete.

 - Develop a portfolio.
 A portfolio showcasing a selection of work is a necessary marketing tool for any aspiring photographer.
 Students in photography programs should use their best and most impressive work to start creating a professional portfolio.